Black Diamond Cirque 30 Pack Review

-Black Diamond calls it the CINCH.
+Black Diamond calls the packs top closure the CINCH.
 I call it the flap.
-Regardless, the system is unique among ski packs.
+Regardless, the system is unique among ski packs I’ve used.
 And, I’ll admit, the design is not for everyone.
 In fact, the first time I loaded and used the Cirque, criticism flowed easily in regards to the flap design.
 Initially, it felt like it was designed in the reverse of how I wanted it to work.
 I wanted to fold it away from the back panel rather towards it.
 And, right out of the gate, the design has a strike against it for many users – there’s no top lid with a pocket for “stuff.”
-Where is a guy supposed to put his goggles and snacks you might ask?
+Where’s a guy supposed to put his goggles and snacks you might ask?
 The bottom line is that if you are compelled to ask such questions, you should look elsewhere for your ski pack.
 But if your day touring program is dialed and you prefer simplicity over gadgetry, keep reading.

 In this age of airbag packs, it makes sense to build a non-airbag pack that focuses on simplicity and minimalism.
 That said, the Cirque is “Avalung Ready.”
 Having proven itself in live burial scenarios, the Avalung is a viable avalanche safety tool and Black Diamond now offers an Avalung unit that can be added to the Cirque – and removed if you use your pack during other seasons.
 It’s a hundred dollar accessory, but one that has proven to save lives.